awsdocs/iam-user-guide/doc_source/tutorial_cross-account-with-roles.md

    The `Deny` effect explicitly denies the Testers group access to the `UpdateApp` role in the Production account\.
 Any tester who tries to access the role will get an access denied message\.

-1. Choose **Apply Policy** to add the policy to the Tester group\.
+1. Choose **Review policy**\.

+1. Type a **Policy name** like **deny\-assume\-S3\-role\-in\-production**\.

+1. Choose **Create policy**\.

-The Developers group now has permissions to use the `UpdateApp` role in the Production account\.
-The Testers group is prevented from using the `UpdateApp` role\.
+The Developers user group now has permissions to use the `UpdateApp` role in the Production account\.
+The Testers user group is prevented from using the `UpdateApp` role\.

 Next, you'll learn how David, a developer, can access the `productionapp` bucket in the Production account\.
 David can access the bucket from the AWS Management Console, the AWS CLI, or the AWS API\.

 ## Step 3: Test access by switching roles<a name="tutorial_cross-account-with-roles-3"></a>

 After completing the first two steps of this tutorial, you have a role that grants access to a resource in the Production account\.
-You also have one group in the Development account whose users are allowed to use that role\.
+You also have one user group in the Development account whose users are allowed to use that role\.
 The role is now ready to use\.
 This step discusses how to test switching to that role from the AWS Management Console, the AWS CLI, and the AWS API\.

 **Important**
 You can switch to a role only when you are signed in as an IAM user or a federated user\.
 Additionally, if you launch an Amazon EC2 instance to run an application, the application can assume a role through its instance profile\.
 You cannot switch to a role when you are signed in as the AWS account root user\.